 Fortunately, as the field has become more diverse, more recent women’s sports medicine research has produced a wealth of information on how the female bodies interact with activity and nutrition.
 And it shouldn’t come as much of a surprise that the more we study, the more we discover just how distinct and different a woman’s needs really are.

 Even more importantly, we’re finding that those needs aren’t particularly constant from week to week.
 A woman’s hormones – affected by age, maturity and pregnancy history – set the pace for her reproductive system and physical performance.
+On the below episode of the For Health’s Sake podcast, physical therapist Jackie Voight summarizes the current state of research on menstrual cycles and exercise, and she offers a few pieces of actionable advice.

 Getting to know your cycle by tracking your period